gyunmaru2/JPXKaggle/README.md

 ### Target on stock_prices.csv

 - Target return seems to be calculated without dividend...
-- Is this gonna be same on private board
+- Is this gonna be same on private board?
+  - If that the case, we should add expected diviend on feature

 ### Risk Models and Spesific returns